 - tumor or defect in the pituitary gland

-Breeds genetically more vulnerable to this disease include:
+Further, some breeds are genetically more vulnerable to this disease, such as:

 - Standard Poodles